isomerpages/ttsh-chi/_about-us/Our Offices/Digital and Smart Health Office.md

 	</div>
 	<input id="title2" type="checkbox"><label for="title2">Hospital Without Walls </label>
 	<div class="accordion-content">
 	<div class="para">Hospital without Walls is a framework conceptualised in 2020, to drive digital transformation in TTSH.
-It leverages on digitalisation to transform and deliver care anytime, anywhere, where care follows the patient.
+It leverages on digitalisation to transform and deliver care anytime, anywhere, where care follows the patient. <br><br>
-The framework encompasses a matrix of Strategic Innovation Programmes (SIP), and Digital Innovation Technologies (DIT), which are instrumental to effect end-to-end transformation in care delivery and user experience.
+The framework encompasses a matrix of Strategic Innovation Programmes (SIP), and Digital Innovation Technologies (DIT), which are instrumental to effect end-to-end transformation in care delivery and user experience. <br><br>

 DITs are technology-driven communities of practice with dedicated innovation funding and expertise support to support relevant use cases.
-The digital tech areas we deep dive in include (and not limited to) Artificial Intelligence &amp; Data Analytics, Telehealth, MedTech &amp; Robotics, Ops Tech &amp; Robotics, Digital Services, Extended Reality.
+The digital tech areas we deep dive in include (and not limited to) Artificial Intelligence &amp; Data Analytics, Telehealth, MedTech &amp; Robotics, Ops Tech &amp; Robotics, Digital Services, Extended Reality. <br><br>

 SIPs serve to integrate multiple innovation projects into a coherent development roadmap towards a strategic goal.
 SIPs adopt the Innovation Cycle to redesign care, stack up technologies and redesign jobs.
 This process ensures that technologies support new care models and empowers a digitally-ready workforce.
 We work with project teams to deliver care without walls in the thematic areas of Ward without Walls, Clinic without Walls, Every Moment a Rehab Moment, Pharmacy without Walls, Knowledge without Walls, Digital Workplace.